egonw/the-fair-cookbook/content/recipes/findability/updateChemicalIdentities.md

 The primary purpose of this recipe is:

 > Determine chemical identifiers, given a compound
-> Updating chemical compounds in WikiData
+> Updating chemical compounds in Wikidata

 ## 1 Requirements